It Isn’t Just About Individuals — Leadership Is a Social Process

 Pay attention to whether leadership is happening.
 Start looking for evidence of DAC.
 By paying attention to outcomes, you will not only begin to discern where more is needed, but you will also start to see the kinds of processes and interactions that are producing the desired levels of direction, alignment, and commitment.

 Improve your own ability to participate in cultivating leadership.
-Back to those long lists of leader capabilities.
 It’s useful to continually deepen and broaden your individual skills and abilities.
-With a broader repertoire of capabilities you’ll be able to participate more effectively in a wide range of processes.
-Often the difficult question is “Where should I focus my development efforts?”
+With a broader repertoire of capabilities, you’ll be able to participate more effectively in a wide range of processes.

-Finally, don’t undertake these 3 strategies alone!
-Talk to people about where direction, alignment, and commitment are happening and where they aren’t; enlist others in your experiments with new leadership processes; seek input on how to improve your own capabilities.
-Leadership is shared work — at the end of the day, you can only make it happen with others.
+Of course, the DAC approach isn’t a quick fix.
+But it does provide clarity and a way forward.
+Talk to people about where direction, alignment, and commitment are happening and where they aren’t.
+Enlist others in your experiments with new leadership processes, and seek input on how to improve your own capabilities.